anh4n/agile-card-generator/README.md

 by André Hanel
 in cooperation with Arvato Bertelsmann and Esprit

-Simple Tool to create beautiful Jira Agile Cards in DIN A5 format build on [Meteor](https://www.meteor.com/)
+Simple Tool to create beautiful Jira Agile Cards in DIN A5 format build on [Meteor](https://www.meteor.com/) and [React](https://reactjs.org/)

 ![Issue Example](docs/images/issue.png)